 Atlanta, GA 30326

-Skagit Valley College's Practical Nursing program is approved by...
+Skagit Valley College's Practical Nursing program is not accredited at this time but is approved by...

 WA State Nursing Care Quality Assurance Commission (WS-NCQAC)